twirapp/twir/README.md

 ## Prerequirements

-Before starting developing application you need thos tools installed:
+Before starting developing application you need these tools installed:

 #### All system wide dependencies provided by VSCode and Devcontainers